 The transition phase in Afghanistan started in 2011.
-The Afghan government is supposed to take over security responsibilities while the International Security Assistance Force (ISAF) retreats.
-All foreign troops are scheduled to have left the country by the end of 2014.
-The international engagement in civil issues will nevertheless be continued as well as limited military support.
-Apart from the security situation, effective governance and economic development are the most challenging problems.
+The Afghan government is expected to take over security responsibilities while the presence of international armed forces decreases gradually.
+The civilian engagement is supposed to be maintained as well as limited military training support.
+The security situation, good governance and economic development are the most challenging problems.
 A new Afghanistan strategy of the EU prioritizes peace, stability and regional security.

-India has become a regional power and is well on its way of becoming a global one.
-The focus of Indian foreign policy lies on strengthening relations with its neighbours, as well as strategic and economic rapprochement with the superpowers.
-India is striving for a close partnership with the US mainly in the joint fight against terrorism and civilian nuclear cooperation.
+India has become a regional power and is, gradually, taking over the role of a global actor.
+Indian foreign policy focuses on strengthening relations with its neighbours and strategic and economic rapprochement with the major powers.
+India is striving for a close partnership with Western powers mainly in the joint fight against terrorism and civilian nuclear cooperation.
 As a regional power, India – increasingly competing with China – tries to act in a stabilizing manner in crisis-shaken neighbouring countries.

 Pakistan plays an important role for security and stability in the region due to its geostrategic position and size, especially in Afghanistan.
 The fight against terrorism and extremism is paramount.
 Both India and Pakistan aim for confidence-building measures and improvement of bilateral relations in the détente process between the two countries.
 Bilateral relations are mainly determined by the Kashmir conflict.

-Bangladesh, formerly East Pakistan until 1971, is one of the world’s most densely populated countries with approximately 160 million inhabitants living in an area of circa 150.000 km2.
-Due to its geography the country it is highly vulnerable to the consequences of climate change and natural disastersThe country’s economy has been growing continuously.Internationally, Bangladesh is seeking cooperation in a regional context, with other Islamic countries and Western states.
+Bangladesh is one of the world’s most densely populated countries with approximately 160 million inhabitants living in an area of about 150.000 km2.
+Due to its geographic situation the country is highly vulnerable to the effects of climate change and natural disastersThe country’s economy has been growing continuously.Internationally, Bangladesh is seeking cooperation in a regional context, with other Islamic countries and Western states.

-In 2008 Nepal abolished its monarchy, which had persisted for 240 years, and declared a republic at the end of a ten year civil war with over 13.000 casualties.
+In 2008 Nepal abolished its monarchy, which had persisted for 240 years, and declared a republic at the end of a ten year civil war.
 The country attempts to advance the peace process by integrating and rehabilitating former rebel fighters and promoting a satisfactory division of power across all parties.